 - Financial planning.

-- Tuition and fee-free College Success Strategies course during year of admission to the program.
+- Tuition-free College Success Strategies course during year of admission to the program.

 Learn more about the services and activities of the Advantage Program in their newsletter.